Power of Youth Challenge

 Through the Power of Youth Challenge, you will receive coaching and support as you develop your project.
-Every team that signs up will have access to financial support in the form of mini grants of up to $250.
+Every team that signs up will have access to financial support in the form of mini grants of $250.
 The amount of each grant will be determined by project needs.

 This program is YOUTH-DESIGNED & YOUTH-LED.